 What is a suggested donation?

 Suggested donations are a strategy where you recommend a specific amount for donors to give.
 You usually base this amount on your funding needs, the cost of your programs, or what’s typical for your donor base.
+For example, you can set options like $10, $25, or $50 to provide a range for donors to choose from.

+These suggested amounts simplify decision-making and can increase donations.
 The idea is to give donors a guideline or starting point for their contribution, making the decision process easier for them.

 Suggested Donations Benefits

-Needless to say, you can’t force your visitors to donate a certain amount, however, it’s amazing how suggested donations can drive conversions.
+Needless to say, you canât force your visitors to donate a certain amount, however, itâs amazing how suggested donations can drive conversions.

 These suggested donation amounts serve various purposes and key benefits: